jaornelas/readme-generator/Develop/README.md

 npm i

 ## Usage
-Please use responsibly
+Please use responsibly.

+## License

+This project is licensed under the MIT license.

 ## Contributing
-Whenever making additions to the repository, please make sure you are working off the main branch.
+Please be sure you create a new branch when making edits.

 ## Tests
 npm test